joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ### Access Point

-This year I ran just one Unifi UK-Ultra AP at front of house, this was for devices like my phone and tablet to conenct to, but also for our two wireless cameras as they are networked as well.
+This year I ran just one Unifi UK-Ultra AP at front of house, this was for devices like my phone and tablet to connect to, but also for our two wireless cameras as they are networked as well.

 ## Audio

 In the past few years we have been very simple for audio, taking a AUX feed from the front of house console and relying on bugging the FOH mixer to make adjustments for the stream.

 This year I decided to mix my own stream audio completely.
-The FOH console is a Allen&Heath QU-32 which can let me connect a computer via USB and get multi-track audio from it.
+The FOH console is a Allen & Heath QU-32 which can let me connect a computer via USB and get multi-track audio from it.
 This ran into my second laptop running Pro Tools and using Luke Hendrickson's broadcast template (https://productiononline.com/luke-hendricksons-broadcast-template/).

 Luke's template is fantastic and gives a great base mix using some plugins for EQ/compression/effects.
 This lets me mix completely independently from the in-person mix and provide a clear and high quality sound on the live stream.